stevegrunwell/write-some-docs/slides.md

 Note:

-We won't go clicking around, but here's a screenshot of the PHPUnit documentation just to give you a taste.
+We won't go clicking around, but here's a screenshot of the PHPUnit documentation (hosted on Read the Docs) just to give you a taste.

 ----